COVID-19 travel regulations for stroke survivors

-Following the conversation with your doctor, next up is the airline.
+Following the government’s advice and the conversation with your doctor, next up is the airline.

 It’s important to notify the airline if you have special requirements.
-If your stroke has left you with reduced mobility, eyesight or speech, you may require assistance at the airport and on the plane.
-Tell your airline in advance and they’ll be able to arrange equipment like a wheelchair, and be more understanding during any communication.
+If your stroke has left you with reduced mobility, eyesight or speech, you may need assistance at the airport and on the plane.
+Tell your airline in advance.
+They’ll be able to arrange equipment like a wheelchair and they’ll be more understanding during any communication.